chischte/eeprom-counter-library/README.md

 	exampleCounter.printDebugInformation();

-The Library can be installed by cloning or downloading it to Arduinos default library location.
+The Library can be installed by cloning or downloading it to Arduinos default library location, e.g. user/documents/Arduino/libraries/.
-(e.g. user/documents/Arduino/libraries/)